1950 Austrian general strikes: Second strike

-In the week that preceded the second strike the government and the unions actively campaigned against it.
-There were no doubts that without Soviet assistance the Austrian communists would fail again, but the degree of Soviet involvement was unknown.
+In the week that preceded the second strike, the government and the unions actively campaigned against it.
+There were no doubts that without Soviet assistance, the Austrian communists would fail again, but the degree of Soviet involvement was unknown.
 Vienna was overwhelmed by rumours of Soviet and Czechoslovak troop movements.
 The New York Times reported that fearful Viennese swept all available food from the stores.
 Fears of another Berlin Blockade or even worse intensified on the eve of the strike, when the Soviets instructed Austrian police to stay off the streets and blocked the movement of gendarmes in Vienna.
-Austrian government responded with arrests of strike leaders in British and American zones and with an appeal to all the workers: "Repel every act of terror... destroy illegal roadblocks, drive the intruders out of factories.".
+The Austrian government responded with arrests of strike leaders in British and American zones and with an appeal to all the workers: "Repel every act of terror... destroy illegal roadblocks, drive the intruders out of factories.".

 The actual strike was limited to Vienna and Lower Austria, and involved around 19% of industrial workforce.
 The communists made the impact worse by disrupting railroad traffic.
 They stormed the Stadlau station in Donaustadt three times, were forced away three times, and then blocked the tracks until the evening.
-On October 5 they resumed blockade of Stadlau since 5 a.m., took control of the Nordbahnhof and threatened the Südbahnhof.
+On 5 October, they resumed blockade of Stadlau since 5 a.m., took control of the Nordbahnhof, and threatened the Südbahnhof.
 With the police disabled, railroads were defended by their employees and the volunteers of the "Olah battalion".
-They were armed with clubs, operated in small teams and engaged the Communists in hand-to-hand fighting at first opportunity.
+They were armed with clubs, operated in small teams, and engaged the Communists in hand-to-hand fighting at first opportunity.
 There were reports that the Soviets provided trucks to move communist crews around, but this was as far as the Soviets went in supporting the strike.

-On October 5 pro-communist representatives convened at another conference in Floridsdorf (Soviet zone) and admitted failure of the second strike.
+On 5 October, pro-communist representatives convened at another conference in Floridsdorf (Soviet zone) and admitted failure of the second strike.